Skip to content

 (reg-app-schema path schema opts)

 • Description: "Attach this Malli schema to this app-db path."
-Path is the registration id — the :app-schema registry kind is path-keyed because schemas-at-paths matches the dataflow grain. (app-schema-at [:user]) looks up by the same path vector.
+Path is the registration id — app-db schemas are path-keyed (the schemas-at-paths grain matches get-in / assoc-in) and live in the schemas artefact's per-frame side-table (per rf2-cq1ak app-db schemas are NOT a registrar kind). (app-schema-at [:user]) looks up by the same path vector.

 • Example: